-The 5-Step approach to place branding presented here was originally developed by Robert Govers, Erik van ‘t Klooster and Gerard Van Keken for the PlaceBrandz project.
-It is now part of our series of How-To Guides, aimed at offering busy professionals hands-on advice on the branding of cities, regions, destinations, neighborhoods or countries.
+The 5-step approach to place branding presented here was originally developed by Robert Govers, Erik van ‘t Klooster and Gerard Van Keken for the PlaceBrandz project.
+Now part of our series of how-to guides, its purpose is to offer professionals hands-on advice on the branding of cities, regions, destinations, neighborhoods or countries.

 Five steps constitute the key facets of the place branding process: